elifesciences/update-iam-human/README.md

 Do not modify the file, it will be regenerated on execution.

+For credential rotations that earlier than default rotation age (180 days), specify a `--max-key-age`:

+For example, to rotate *all* credentials *now*, do:

+    $ ./update-iam.sh csv-file --max-key-age=0

 ### 3. Execute the plan of action.

     $ ./update-iam.sh csv-file --execute